YU-NO: A Girl Who Chants Love at the Bound of this World: Legacy

 According to ITmedia, the influence of YU-NO goes beyond visual novels and extends to modern otaku, manga and anime works.
 The mangaka Tamiki Wakaki, for example, has cited YU-NO as an influence on the manga and anime series, The World God Only Knows.
 Other visual novel and manga authors who cited YU-NO as an influence include Romeo Tanaka, Poyoyon Rock, Key founder Jun Maeda (known for titles such as Kanon, Clannad and Angel Beats), Type-Moon's Hikaru Sakurai, White Album 2 and Saekano author Fumiaki Maruto, and To Heart author Toru Minazuki.
+Maeda holds YU-NO as one of the pioneering nakige ("crying game") which Key's own such games were modeled after.